derdanu/azure-openshift/README.md

 ## Install Openshift Origin with Ansible

 You must use SSH Agentforwarding.
+The Installation is based on [Openshift Ansible](https://github.com/openshift/openshift-ansible).
+The lastest repository has been checked out on the master into the directory */opt/openshift-ansible/* and a minimal configuration file was created at * /etc/ansible/hosts* for (Openshift Origin)[https://github.com/openshift/origin].

 ### Bash or Cygwin Terminal